TSMaitry/alaterm/INSTALL.md

 You only need the file **00-alaterm.bash**.
 It will fetch the remaining files, unless you already have them in the same directory.

-**Requirements:** Android 8 or later.
+**Requirements:** (a) Android 8 or later.
 Tested with Android 9.
-ARM CPU 32- or 64-bit.
+(b) ARM CPU 32- or 64-bit.
 Includes many tablets, phones, and some Chromebooks.
-Kernel 4 or later.
+(c) Kernel 4 or later.
 You almost certainly have this, with recent Android.
-3GB free space for minimal setup.
+(d) 3GB free space for minimal setup.
 4GB to be useful, 5GB for serious work.
-Installation must be to on-board storage.
+(e) Installation must be to on-board storage.
 Cannot install to removable media.
-Use with rooted devices is possible, but discouraged.
+(f) Use with rooted devices is possible, but discouraged.
-Termux app, and VNC Viewer app.
+(g) Termux app, and VNC Viewer app.
 Available at Google Play or F-Droid.
-Optional: External keyboard and mouse.
+(h) Optional: External keyboard and mouse.
 Bluetooth works.

 ### In Termux: